modwebpl/modalPop/README.md

 # modalPop
-Pure JS function which create a custom modal popups with any kind of text or close button supporting callback functions.
+Pure JS function which create a custom modal popups with any kind of message or close button - supports callback functions.

 * require babel
 * require modweb CSS framework